ba-careerpath-7/ba-careerpath-7/README.md

 # 👋 Welcome

-My name is Brette and I want to help people find insights with data science and ultimately help others!
+- 😀 My name is Brette and I want to help people find insights with data science and ultimately help others!

-- 🔭 I currently plan to make portfolio projects on financial data, exoplanet data, animal data, and more!
 - 🌱 Check out my flagship project: The Pokemon Pokedex MEGA Project!
 This Project contains over 30 machine learning models on all Pokemon from Gen 1 to Gen 9!
 (It also contains fun stories such as airplanes and NBA data and how it all relates to reading and interpretting data!)

 - ⚡ Fun fact: I love board games.
 One of my favorite board games is The Chameleon!